nasAhmed-chss/nasAhmed-chss/README.md

 ---

 ## 🚀 About Me
-I'm a resourceful and dedicated **Cybersecurity student** with a passion for software development, cyber security, and data-driven applications.
+I'm a resourceful and dedicated **Cyber security student** with a passion for software development, cyber security, and data-driven applications.
 I am constantly exploring new technologies, frameworks, and methodologies to deepen my expertise and stay up-to-date with the latest industry trends.
 I'm currently diving into **web application security** and **data protection**.

 ---